 You’re about to be a parent.
 And you want to make sure you protect your new baby at all costs.

-Financial stability is the number one reason why new parents often look into life insurance during pregnancy.
+Protecting financial stability is the number one reason expecting parents often look into life insurance during pregnancy.

 Even though pregnancy won’t dramatically impact your chances of getting life insurance, it’s always best to plan things ahead of time.